tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 if `some_var` and `another_var` *alias*---if they are different names that refer to the same object.

-We can answer that question directly, but often it's cheaper to compute an approximate answer: *could* they even alias?
+We can sometimes answer that question directly, but often it's cheaper to compute an approximate answer: *could* they even alias?
 It's possible that `some_var` and `another_var` have different types, meaning that they (as long as you have strict aliasing) by definition represent different locations.
 And if they look